Jaival111/House-Price-Prediction-Model/README.md

 ## Usage

-To use the model for house price prediction, follow these steps:
+To use the model for house price prediction, you can refer to the jupyter file:

 1. Download and prepare the dataset (if not already included).
-2. Run the `train_model.py` script to train the model:
+2. Run the below script:
     ```bash
-    python train_model.py
-    ```

-3. After training, you can use the trained model to make predictions on new data by running:
-    ```bash
-    python predict.py
+    jupyter notebook
     ```

 ## Model Evaluation